Breach of Contract vs. Bad Faith: What is the Difference?

-When an insurer fails to approve claims not because of a dispute regarding contract language, but in an effort to cut down on costs or for another improper reason, it could be held liable for bad faith insurance practices.
+When an insurer fails to approve claims not because of a dispute regarding contract language, but in an effort to cut down on costs or for another improper reason, it could be held liable for acts of bad faith.

 “The essence of bad faith is a tort concept that the insurance company not only breached its contractual obligations, but did so so egregiously that it should also be liable in tort,” Levin says.
 “A standard formulation is that it knew, or should have known or recklessly disregarded, that it had no reasonable basis to deny the benefits being sought.”